 We Need Your Help…..

-Safari Zoo has been temporarily closed since Monday 23rd March 2020, a dedicated team remains in place to ensure the animals have the care and attention they need and deserve.
+On Wednesday 17th June Safari Zoo is reopening for the first time since Monday 23rd March 2020.
+For 86 days, while our doors were closed, a dedicated team remained in place to ensure the animals had the care and attention they both needed and deserved.

 Our Giraffes eat 2 bales of Lucerne each day, our rhinos munch through one quad bale of hay every 2 days.
 Each and every furred, feathered, scaled and antennae’d resident at Safari Zoo enjoys a specialist, quality, diet, approved by consultant vets, as they should do, but it does come at a cost.

-With no income coming in, we look to our supporters for help.
-We know these are uncertain times but any donation no matter how big or small will massively support the ongoing care of our residents.
+We will be eternally grateful to each and every person who supported us through our closure, and whilst we look forward to being open and returning to some form of normality, we once again look to our supporters for help.
+We know these are uncertain times but any donation no matter how big or small will massively support the ongoing care of our residents and help us secure the future of the Zoo into 2021.

 Check out the many ways YOU can help the furry, feathered, scaled and antennae’d residents by clicking on the images – from sponsoring a meal, e-dopting your favourite animal, buying a ticket to use later in the year or purchasing an animal encounter with a whopping 50% discount.